College and Congress

 Michael also works at Flinders University where he has an active role in teaching and supervising medical students and higher degree students.
 His research is mainly in the areas of musculoskeletal medicine and medical education.

-His service roles to the Australasian College of Physicians include two periods on the Adult Training Committee (ATC) for rheumatology including 9 years as chairperson.
+His service roles to the Australasian College of Physicians include 2 periods on the Adult Training Committee (ATC) for rheumatology including 9 years as chairperson.
 He has also served for 9 years on the Australasian Faculty of Occupational and Environmental (AFOEM) Board of Censors/Adult training Committee including 6 years as Chief Censor /Chairperson.

 Past recipients